gabriel-dehan/dyson-sphere-blueprints/README.md

 - [x] Add tag "Lettering" / "Conveyor Belt Art" / "Early-game" / "Mid-game" / "Late-game"
 - [ ] Remove cloudinary and active storage entirely
 - [ ] Blueprint preview
+- [ ] Add tabs for preview / description / render preview only when needed
 - [ ] Add power needed
 - [ ] Clicking on a tag on the blueprints index will search for this tag
 - [ ] Search / filters for collections